Jesse Singal: 2018 Atlantic article

 In the New York Times, Andrea Long Chu described the article's focus on detransitioners as "compassion-mongering" and "peddling bigotry in the guise of sympathetic concern".'
 In a 2019 paper, Chu calls the article "mostly a heaping pile of garbage", but writes that "a few of the questions [Singal] raises about trans kids are important", and that his article had been "quickly brushed aside" on release with the "easy out" of dismissing him as a cisgender transphobe.

 The Atlantic published four letters from parents of transgender children reacting to Singal's article.
-One said it "goes a long way to covering all aspects of [transgenderism].
-It’s very impressive".
-Other's described it as "simply unhelpful and largely harmful to a marginalized community", and playing on the worst fears of parents.
+One said it "goes a long way to covering all aspects of [being transgender].
+It's very impressive".
+Others described it as "simply unhelpful and largely harmful to a marginalized community", and playing on the worst fears of parents.
 The Atlantic also published responses to the article, including a personal account by Evan Urquhart of his own "late" transition.
-Urquhart expressed concern that Singal’s piece might lead parents to doubt their transgender children’s identities rather than better understand their needs.
+Urquhart expressed concern that Singal's piece might lead parents to doubt their transgender children's identities rather than better understand their needs.
 Another response, by Tey Meadow, criticized Singal's focus on a 16 year-old girl whose gender dysphoria had abated without transition, an outcome that Meadow writes represents "the rarest of cases", and that Singal had participated "in an inherently stigmatizing discourse" in characterizing the girl as a "desister".

 Legal scholar John Inazu characterized the backlash as "widespread outrage from progressive commentators" and that in some criticisms, "ad hominem attacks far outpaced their substantive critiques".